Skip to content

 • Compact form factor

-• Local data logging: up to 10 days of 1-minute resolution records
+• Data logs stored on device for up to 10 days of minute data records

-• Energy Efficiency Optimization: Analyze usage trends and optimize electricity consumption accordingly.
+• Energy Efficiency Optimization: Identify electrical energy consumption patterns and optimize electricity usage.

 • Residential